 Full grain leather

-Aniline leather can be cleaned and maintained in the same way as full grain leather.
-Use a microfiber cloth to dust the leather.
-Next, wash it with soap or milk and then nourish.
-Your leather doesn’t have to be waterproofed.
+Aniline leather can also be cleaned and maintained in a similar manner to full grain leather.
+Dust the leather with a microfiber cloth.
+Next, wash the leather with soap or milk.
+Finally, nourish it.
+Leather doesn’t need to be waterproofed.

 Step 1: Prepare your bag